Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Related Work

 \section{Related Work}

 Approaches to improve text-image alignment largely fall into two categories: those that modify the generative model itself, and those that guide it during inference.

 The first strategy involves fine-tuning the model's weights.
 Some methods fine-tune the generator, for instance by using curriculum-based contrastive learning (EVOGEN~\cite{han2025progressive}), injecting token-ordering information with a curated spatially-aware dataset (COMPASS~\cite{zhang2024compass}), re-captioning datasets with spatial phrases (SPRIGHT~\cite{chatterjee2024getting}), or leveraging chain-of-thought with multimodal LLMs (Image-Generation CoT~\cite{zhang2025let}).
 Others optimize prompt embeddings directly (RRNet~\cite{wu2024rrnet}).
 A related approach involves training lighter adapter modules that inject new information, such as bounding boxes (GLIGEN~\cite{li2023gligen}), LLM-generated layouts (Reason-out-Your-Layout~\cite{chen2023reason}), or conditioning maps like Canny edges \cite{canny1986} (ControlNet~\cite{zhang2023controlnet}).
-In contrast, our work keeps the original pretrained model frozen, preserving its capabilities.
+Similarly, layout-guided methods~\cite{chen2025ragd, zhou2024migc, zhou2025dis} use explicit spatial layouts of objects as additional input signals to spatially constrain the denoising process.
+In contrast, our work keeps the original pretrained model frozen and operates directly on text without requiring explicit layout inputs.